syncfusion/ej2-vue-docs/src/diagrams/diagram/automatic-layout.md

 ### Organizational Chart

 An organizational chart is a diagram that displays the structure of an organization and relationships.
-To create an organizational chart, the [`type`](../api/diagram/layout) of layout should be set as an `organizationalchart`.
+To create an organizational chart, the [`type`](../api/diagram/layout) of layout should be set as an `OrganizationalChart`.
 The following code example illustrates how to create an organizational chart.

 {% tab template="diagram/automatic-layout/OrganizationalChart", isDefaultActive=true %}